 If you were convicted of a crime in Philadelphia, you might have been placed on probation instead of sent to prison.
 If you are on probation, it is important to follow all the rules of probation imposed by the court.
 Otherwise, you risk being incarcerated for a violation.
 There are severe consequences for a violation of probation that may begin from the moment you are arrested for a new crime.
-If you or a family member violated probation and needs legal assistance to deal with this issue, you should contact an experienced Philadelphia probation violation lawyer, like attorney Lloyd Long.
+If you or a family member violated probation and needs legal assistance to deal with this issue, you should contact an experienced Philadelphia probation violation lawyer, like attorney Lonny Fish.

 Rules and Regulations for Probation in Philadelphia